Defense Threat Reduction Agency: Destruction of Soviet arms

 A Ukrainian worker begins the first cut on a Kh-22 air-to-surface missile during elimination activities at an air base in Ozerne, Ukraine.
 The weapon was eliminated under the Nunn–Lugar Cooperative Threat Reduction program implemented by the Defense Threat Reduction Agency.

 After the end of the Cold War, DTRA and its predecessor agencies implemented the DoD aspects of several treaties that assist former Eastern Bloc countries in the destruction of Soviet era nuclear weapons sites (such as missile silos and plutonium production facilities), biological weapons sites (such as the Soviet biological weapons program), and chemical weapons sites (such as the GosNIIOKhT) in an attempt to avert potential weapons proliferation in the post-Soviet era as part of the Nunn–Lugar Cooperative Threat Reduction program.

 Nuclear Test Personnel Review

 The Nuclear Test Personnel Review (NTPR) program is the DoD program that confirms veteran participation in U.S. nuclear tests from 1945 to 1992, and the occupation forces of Hiroshima and Nagasaki, Japan.

-Members of this group are sometimes referred to as atomic veterans or atomic vets.

 If a veteran is a confirmed participant in these events, NTPR may provide either an actual or estimated radiation dose received by the veteran.
 The Department of Veterans Affairs (VA) and the Department of Justice (DOJ) may request this information from DTRA as required.

+Members of this group are sometimes referred to as atomic veterans or atomic vets.

+In addition, NTPR supports the Atomic Veterans Service Recognition Program.
+This program recognizes that the service and sacrifice of the Atomic Veterans directly contributed to our Nation‘s continued freedom and prosperity during the period following World War II, and was pivotal to our Nation‘s defense during the Cold War era.
+For the Secretary of War, it awards the Atomic Veterans Commemorative Service Medal and the Atomic Veteran's Service Certificate.